The Haunted Mask (Goosebumps episode): Reception

-In the United States, "The Haunted Mask" received a Nielsen rating of 8.2, which means it was viewed in 8.2 percent of all households with a TV or about 7.9 million households in total.
-The episode was ranked 62nd in ratings for the week of October 23–29.
+In the United States, "The Haunted Mask" received a Nielsen rating of 8.2 and a 16 percent audience share, which means it was viewed in 8.2 percent of all households with a TV or about 7.9 million households in total.
+The episode was ranked 62nd in ratings for the week of October 23–29, and ranked third in its time slot.
 In Canada, "The Haunted Mask" was YTV's highest-rated episode up to that point, with nearly three million viewers.
 It had more viewers than its competition on CBC, CTV, and Global during its time slot.

 In 2012, R. L. Stine said "The Haunted Mask" was his favorite Goosebumps episode.
 Scott Blakey from the Chicago Tribune stated that, properly presented, "The Haunted Mask" is "a cautionary tale that will thrill viewers 10 and older", but "it has the power to spook younger children."
 Frazier Tharpe, Brendan Klinkenberg, and Khal from Complex.com named it the 10th best Halloween themed TV episode and called it one of the scariest Goosebumps episodes.
 They stated that the "sight of conflicted Carly Beth burying a mold of her real face in the cemetery while the Haunted Mask becomes snarlingly real was, and still is, shockingly unsettling for a kids horror series."
 FamilyWonder.com's Michelle Erica Green, who gave the episode a C rating, thought that "The Haunted Mask" had genuinely scary and exciting scenes, but felt it had stereotypical characters and a corny feel-good message which weakened its impact.
 She stated that some of the special effects were hokey as well.
 In 1997, Kathryn Long received a Gemini Award nomination for "Best Performance in a Children's or Youth Program or Series" for her work on the episode.